Crohn’s and Colitis: More Serious than Poop Jokes

 IBD is way more serious than it’s misconceptions and here is why:

 Disease.
-Disease that causes damaging inflammation in the digestive tract.
+Disease that causes [often] irreversible damage to the digestive tract via inflammation.
 Inflammation is our immune system’s reaction to harmful stimuli causing swelling, redness, and pain.
 Usually inflammation is a good thing; a process in which it protects us from injury and infection and helps us heal.

-The longer the inflammation is active the risk of damage increases -> strictures, fistulae, hospitalizations, surgeries, and disability become more likely.
+The longer intestinal inflammation is active the risk of damage increases -> strictures, fistulae, hospitalizations, surgeries, and disability become more likely.

 I’ve used this example in another post.
 Let’s say that your childhood best friend is riding her bike and you’re on her handlebars.
 Next thing you know you’re on the cement and your knees are seriously injured.